 “Inside?
-A good fifteen minutes, then they sat down with us, we ate together, watched TV and then the landlord disappeared until next time,”; said Ätz.
+A good five minutes, then they sat down with us, we ate together, watched TV and then the landlord disappeared until next time” said Ätz.

-He laughed at how refreshing I thought it was that he laughed at his pain.
+He laughed at how refreshing it was that I laughed at his pain.
 He made a stupid comment that sometimes the bedroom door opened as fast as it was closed.
 I swallowed and almost choked on smoke with laughter.
-I coughed myself out and when I had calmed down again, I passed the joint on and I said to him: “I actually meant together as a…couple?
+I coughed myself out and when I had calmed down again, I passed the joint on and I said to him, “I actually meant together as a…couple?”.

-His voice got serious: “She met someone who gave her a helping hand”. Ätz shook his free hand from himself, as if he wanted to shake the guy out of his thoughts.
+His voice got serious, “She met someone who gave her a helping hand”. Ätz shook his hand from himself as if he wanted to shake the guy out of his thoughts.

 “I was outside this country once in my life.
 We went to the sea for three days, just the three of us, in the summer before I went to school”

 “A pussy wanker who’ll hopefully never come under my eyes again”

 I kept it that way.
 The joint in his had gone out of the conversation.
 He gave it to me, I set it on fire, took a drag, nobody said anything.
 I blew the smoke in the mist floating the room and leaned back.
 I took a few more moves, passed on and asked him openly what was going through my mind during the silence.

 “Do you think you could forgive your mother if she drowned you and your brother in a river out of desperation?”

 He didn’t hesitate, didn’t think, didn’t fight with himself, “Yes” he said, and we laughed.